mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 Once those are installed we can continue with installing DDEV.
 You can find installation instructions for Linux, MacOS and Windows [here][install-ddev].

 ## Installing Mautic
 Clone the Mautic repository into a folder of your choice.
-Once that is done make sure to install the Composer dependencies with composer install.

 ## Starting DDEV and configuring Mautic
 Use the command line and navigate to the root of your Mautic installation.
 Once there, run

 `ddev config`

 It will ask you for a project name - you can leave it at the default, or give it a custom name.
 This is really up to you.
-For the purposes of this example, we will name this project mautic.
+For the purposes of this guide, we will name this project mautic.

 Next it will ask for the docroot of the project.